jondwaite/jondwaite.github.io/content/post/2017-11-25-vcloud-director-extender-part-5-stretch-networking-l2vpn.md

   - vSphere 6

 ---
 In this 5th part of my look into vCloud Director Extender (CX), I deal with the extension of a customer vCenter network into a cloud provider network using the L2VPN network extension functionality.
 Apologies that this post has been a bit delayed, turned out that I needed a VMware support request and a code update to vCloud Director 9.0.0.1 before I could get this functionality working.
-(I also had an issue with my lab environment which runs as a nested platform inside a vCloud Director environment and it turned out that the networking environment I had wasn&#8217;t quite flexible enough to get this working).
+(I also had an issue with my lab environment which runs as a nested platform inside a vCloud Director environment and it turned out that the networking environment I had wasn't quite flexible enough to get this working).

-**Update:** an earlier version of this article didn&#8217;t include the steps to configure the L2 appliance settings in the vCloud Director Extender web interface &#8211; I&#8217;ve now added these to provide a more complete guide.
+**Update:** an earlier version of this article didn't include the steps to configure the L2 appliance settings in the vCloud Director Extender web interface - I've now added these to provide a more complete guide.

 Links to the other parts of this series:
-[Part 1 &#8211; Overview][1]
+[Part 1 - Overview][1]
-[Part 2 &#8211; Cloud Provider / Service Provider installation and configuration (MyCloud)][2]
+[Part 2 - Cloud Provider / Service Provider installation and configuration (MyCloud)][2]
-[Part 3 &#8211; Customer / Tenant installation and configuration (Tyrell)][3]
+[Part 3 - Customer / Tenant installation and configuration (Tyrell)][3]
-[Part 4 &#8211; Customer / Tenant connecting to a Cloud Provider and Virtual Machine migration (Tyrell)][4]
+[Part 4 - Customer / Tenant connecting to a Cloud Provider and Virtual Machine migration (Tyrell)][4]

-I won&#8217;t deal with the use-case here that the customer already has NSX networking installed and configured, since in most cases you can simply create L2VPN networks directly between the customer and provider NSX Edge appliances and don&#8217;t really need to use the CX L2VPN functionality.
+I won't deal with the use-case here that the customer already has NSX networking installed and configured, since in most cases you can simply create L2VPN networks directly between the customer and provider NSX Edge appliances and don't really need to use the CX L2VPN functionality.

 In order to be able to use the standalone L2VPN connectivity, the following pre-requisites are required:

   * A tenant vSphere environment with the vCloud Director Extender appliance deployed (it does not appear to be necessary to deploy the replication appliance if you only wish to use the L2VPN functionality, but obviously if you are intending to migrate VMs too you will need this deployed and configured as described in [Part 3][3] of this series.
 In either case you will still need to register the cloud provider in the CX interface.
   * A configured vCloud Director VDC for the tenant to connect to.
 This environment must also have an Advanced Edge Gateway deployed with at least one uplink having a publicly accessible (internet) IP address.
-Note that you do not need to configure the L2VPN service on this gateway &#8211; the CX wizard completes this for you.
+Note that you do not need to configure the L2VPN service on this gateway - the CX wizard completes this for you.
   * At least one OrgVDC network created as a subinterface on this edge gateway.
 The steps to create a suitable new OrgVDC network are detailed below.
-  * Outbound internet connectivity to allow the standalone edge deployed in the tenant vCenter to communicate with the cloud-hosted edge gateway &#8211; only port 443/tcp is required for this.
+  * Outbound internet connectivity to allow the standalone edge deployed in the tenant vCenter to communicate with the cloud-hosted edge gateway - only port 443/tcp is required for this.
   * Administrative credentials to connect to both the tenant vCenter and the cloud tenancy/VDC (Organization Administrator role is required).

-Opening the tenant vCenter environment and selecting the &#8216;Home&#8217; page shows the following:
+Opening the tenant vCenter environment and selecting the 'Home' page shows the following:

 [<img loading="lazy" decoding="async" class="aligncenter size-large wp-image-416" src="https://kiwicloud.ninja/wp-content/uploads/2017/11/0501-vSphere-Web-Client-Start-800x472.png" alt="" width="800" height="472" srcset="https://kiwicloud.ninja/wp-content/uploads/2017/11/0501-vSphere-Web-Client-Start-800x472.png 800w, https://kiwicloud.ninja/wp-content/uploads/2017/11/0501-vSphere-Web-Client-Start-300x177.png 300w, https://kiwicloud.ninja/wp-content/uploads/2017/11/0501-vSphere-Web-Client-Start-768x453.png 768w, https://kiwicloud.ninja/wp-content/uploads/2017/11/0501-vSphere-Web-Client-Start-250x147.png 250w, https://kiwicloud.ninja/wp-content/uploads/2017/11/0501-vSphere-Web-Client-Start-150x88.png 150w, https://kiwicloud.ninja/wp-content/uploads/2017/11/0501-vSphere-Web-Client-Start.png 1145w" sizes="(max-width: 800px) 100vw, 800px" />][5]